 This Part does not apply to anything done in accordance with —

-(a) an approval for the purposes of section 70 of the Act; or
+(a) an approval for the purposes of section 70; or

 (b) a determination of the Western Australian Planning Commission under the Metropolitan Region Scheme clause 30A.

+[Regulation 16 amended in Gazette 28 Aug 2012 p.
+4137.]

 17. Commercial acts and activities

 (1) A person must not, unless the person has a permit to do so, undertake or cause to be undertaken an act or activity in the Riverpark or development control area if the act or activity is undertaken for a commercial purpose.